 Creating Frontend Group Creation Page

-Now if you paste the shortcode there, you will publish a form on the frontend which will allow registered users to create WordPress user groups.
+By pasting the shortcode there, you’ll publish a form on the frontend that lets registered users create a new group.

 Advantages of the Frontend Group Creator Extension